List of Star Trek television series: Picard (2020–2023)

-Lower Decks (2020–present)
+Lower Decks (2020–2024)

 Star Trek: Lower Decks was announced on October 25, 2018, by CBS All Access as a two-season order for a half-hour adult animated comedy series created by Mike McMahan, the head writer and executive producer of Rick and Morty.
 It focuses on the support crew of "one of Starfleet's least important ships", and its name is taken from a Next Generation episode that similarly focused on low-ranking starship crew members.
-The first season premiered on August 6, 2020, and consists of 10 episodes.
+The series premiered on August 6, 2020.